Try These Two Exercises to Increase Your Acceleration

 The acceleration phase has to do with the first 10 yards of their start, which, in most cases, is the most important factor in a 40 yard dash, 60, or any other shorter distance run.

-If I’m able to improve an athletes 10 yards, his whole game can change.
+Yes, if I’m able to improve a 10-time, an athlete’s whole game can change.

-But for today, my main focus is to give you 2 exercises that will help improve your acceleration phase.
+For today, my main focus is your acceleration phase.

 Approach the sled with a flat back and your chin tucked.

-The second exercise is going to be a standard 10 yard sprint.
+The next movement is a 10 yard start.

 Give these two complex a shot and let me know what you think in the comments below.